 John was flown to San Diego for treatment and over time his body and mind began to heal from his brush with death.
 Using braces, John relearned how to walk.
 He began to dream again and decided to enter law school.
 Little did he know the worst was yet to come.
 Inside of John’s body, unbeknownst to his doctors or to anyone, a bacterial infection was growing around the lining of his heart.
 Less than a year after John returned stateside, a mass of bacteria broke loose and traveled to his brain triggering a series of strokes and causing him to slip into a coma.

-"It just looked like somebody salt-and-peppered his brain," said Christine, recalling the x-rays.
+"It just looked like somebody salt-and-peppered his brain," said Christina, recalling the x-rays.
 The results left John with a severe brain injury, quadriplegia, and cognitive blindness.
 “I didn’t recognize him.
 His body and hands were swollen, and his organs were failing.
 He was on full life support and the doctors told us he would never wake up.
 But I knew my son was still in there.”

 John’s road to recovery has been long and brutal.
-As his full-time caregiver, Christine has tried to give him a normal life, but she worries about his future.
+As his full-time caregiver, Christina has tried to give him a normal life, but she worries about his future.
 “The hardest part of our lives is that I literally have to do everything for another human being.
 He can’t feed himself, turn on his light or even his TV.
 I am in the process of working with him to be able to make or answer calls on his own.
 A smart home would make both of our lives so much easier.
 Although I am in good shape, I am only going to continue to age while John will still need to be cared for.”

 The Gary Sinise Foundation looks forward to building John a new custom, smart-technology home with features that will give him greater autonomy and independence.
-A safe place where John can more easily and fully participate in the daily routines for a better quality of life, while also giving Christine peace of mind.
+A safe place where John can more easily and fully participate in the daily routines for a better quality of life, while also giving Christina peace of mind.